 Now, let’s have a look at one more little technical detail you should pay attention to once you have figured out your international domain strategy.

 How do I make sure Google and other search engines understand my international domain structure?

 If you have a website with more than one language or country version, it is absolutely necessary that you implement hreflang annotations.
 Currently, only Google and Yandex support hreflang annotations, but that is enough of a reason to use them (and use them correctly).

 If your domain strategy includes directories that target groups of countries, like the EU or South America, this article might be interesting for you:

-- Choose your TLDs wisely
+- Choose your TLDs wisely.

-- Structure your website versions correctly
+- Structure your website versions correctly.

-Say thanks by sharing this:
+Did you like this article?
+Say thanks by sharing it: